REFINER: Reasoning Feedback on Intermediate Representations

 \subsection{CRITIC Model}

 The role of the critic is to provide feedback on the intermediate hypotheses produced by the generator model.
 One way to evaluate the quality of the hypothesis and produce feedback on the hypothesis $z$, would be to compare it against a gold hypothesis $z^*$.
 Previous works employed automatic metrics like BLEU, ROUGE, etc., as value functions \citep{wu-etal-2018-study, Ramamurthy2022IsRL}.
-However, these scalar value functions are not suitable for natural language reasoning tasks because: (i) it is unclear how to define a scalar value function that can encapsulate fine-grained reasoning errors \citep{anonymous2023roscoe} and (ii) during inference, these functions require access to the gold hypothesis (which is unavailable in practice).
-Therefore, we train a critic model and endow it with the ability to evaluate the hypothesis in a fine-grained manner and provide structured feedback. \paragraph{Feedback Data Generation.} To train the critic, we have to create example pairs of implausible hypotheses and their corresponding feedback with fine-grained reasoning errors.
+However, these scalar value functions are not suitable for natural language reasoning tasks because (i) it is unclear how to define a scalar value function that can encapsulate fine-grained reasoning errors \citep{anonymous2023roscoe} and (ii) during inference, these functions require access to the gold hypothesis (which is unavailable in practice).
+Therefore, we train a critic model and endow it with the ability to evaluate the hypothesis in a fine-grained manner and provide structured feedback.

+\textbf{Feedback Data Generation.} To train the critic, we have to create example pairs of implausible hypotheses and their corresponding feedback with fine-grained reasoning errors.
 Inspired by \newcite{anonymous2023roscoe} and \newcite{NEURIPS2020_e992111e}, we first define fine-grained reasoning error types for each reasoning task (see Table \ref{tab:define_error_feedbacks}).
 For MWP, an equation can be incorrect due to: (i) the operands or operators in the equations being incorrect and/or (ii) one or more operators missing.
 For sNLR, an inference rule can be incorrect because it is (i) logically invalid and/or (ii) missing reasoning rules (\textit{failing to connect the correct facts with correct rules or missing implicit knowledge}).
 For MS, a moral norm can be incorrect due to (i) contradiction and/or (ii) semantic misalignment.

-In Figure \ref{fig:error_overview}, we provide a few examples of fine-grained error types for each reasoning task.
+Based on these error types, we propose two strategies to create the feedback data: (i) \textbf{Rule-based perturbation} strategy: we perturb the plausible hypotheses ($z$) in the training data and collect a pool of data $D$ ($x$: input, $z$: plausible hypothesis, $z'$: implausible hypothesis).
+We perturb by omitting, replacing or adding some tokens or some rules from the plausible hypothesis to create an implausible hypothesis automatically (details in Appendix \ref{sec:perturbation_gen}). (ii) \textbf{Synthetic Generation} strategy: we prompted OpenAI's GPT-$3.5$ to generate implausible hypotheses based on the error types automatically.
+We used a few-shot setting where we varied the instruction, the number of demonstrations, and the formatting of the demonstrations (details in Appendix \ref{sec:synthetic_gen}).